brianyamasaki/react-hunt-the-wumpus/README.md

 - High score engine not implemented
 - Hints engine not implemented
 - Fighting the wumpus is not implemented
-- Arrows will not be awarded after answering trivia questions
-- Trivia questions will be downloaded whenever the trivia dialog gets brought up.
-There is no trivia queue.
 - Correct answers for trivia questions will always be the last item because the questions are so hard I can't possibly answer them properly.
 - Hazards can be in the same room.
 Not checking if multiple pits or multiple bats are the same randomly chosen room - also not checking if the bats are in the same room as a pit.
-- Alternative Room view not finalized or implemented
+- Alternative Room view not implemented

 # How to build this project